Programie/PHPDynDNS/README.md

 ## Introduction

 PHP DynDNS is a very simple DynDNS service.
-It allows you to update your bind name server via a simple HTTP request.
+It allows you to update your DNS server via a simple HTTP request.

 Authorization is done using HTTP Basic Auth or using the *username* and *password* URL variables.